saiftynet/GLAM/README.md

 in one Module, GLAM::OpenGL for using GLFW (OdenGL), and in the future SDL3.
 The code has been adapted from [Reddit submissions](https://old.reddit.com/r/perl/comments/1vixjm1/tsodings_rope_in_perl/) by [u/First_Ad8230](https://old.reddit.com/user/First_Ad8230) and [u/s_throwaway_r](https://old.reddit.com/user/s_throwaway_r)

+## How it works

+A GLAM game essentially sets up window,  which is a drawable canvas for graphical elements which, in turn, are merely muliple triangles. these elements are created in a GL agostic way.
+The window updates every "tick".
+At every tick the keyboard and mouse status is collected and is accessible to the Game Logic in consistent way regardless if GL.
+The game logic has also access to a Vector Math toolkit which will simplify handling the positions of the elements.

 ## Acknowledgements